lzl/log/README.md

 2st, at the code editor, I writed the publish and allow rules by hand.
 Checkout the code to feel how simple it is.

 Or [try it](http://log-step4-security.meteor.com).
 At the console of your browser, run 'Logs.find().fetch()', it just returns your logs.
 Then sign out as anonymous, run 'Logs.insert({text: "Insert virus"})', it will show 'insert failed: Access denied'.
 Meteor is a good teacher, the app gets smarter now.

+# Bootstrap

+'git checkout step5-bootstrap'

+Bootstrap is the most popular front-end framework for developing responsive, mobile first projects on the web.

+By Meteor document, it's only one step to integrate Bootstrap with your app.
+But I choose another way, download then copy the bootstrap.css file into my app folder.
+Then add some class names to the html file properly.
+Done.

+[See it](http://log-step5-bootstrap.meteor.com) in live.
+Now it has a Bootstrap style.